Edited by Pat Bitton

 Fotosearch is several companies that deal with rights management and royalty-free stock videos.
 There is a huge variety of footage on almost everything in one place.

-Movavi Video Editor Business
+Movavi Business Suite

 As we mentioned earlier, the advent of high-quality, professional video-converting and editing systems helped to propel the rapid increase in the supply of video stock footage, including the large collections of free clips.
 With editing equipment of Movavi quality, virtually any video file format can be used in your multi-media project – and improved in quality and color while you are doing it.
 There is no watermark on the output video if you choose.